Dilan032/Bank-System/README.md

 > [!NOTE]
 > No database. <br />
-> A list of arrays is used to store the data.
+> ArrayList is used to store the data.

 <hr >